-- potential adverse tax consequences, including withholding tax rules that may limit the repatriation of our earnings, and higher effective income tax rates in foreign countries where we do business; - government controls, either by the United States or other countries, that restrict our business overseas or the import or export of semiconductor products or increase the cost of our operations; - tariffs or other trade barriers (including those applied to our products or to parts and supplies that we purchase); - political instability, natural disasters, legal or regulatory changes, acts of war or terrorism in regions where we have operations or where we do business; - fluctuations in interest and currency exchange rates (Although we attempt to manage near-term currency risks through the use of hedging instruments, there can be no assurance that such efforts will be adequate); - longer payment cycles and difficulties in collecting accounts receivable outside of the United States; - difficulties in managing foreign distributors (including monitoring and ensuring our distributors' compliance with all applicable United States and local laws); and - inadequate protection or enforcement of our intellectual property and other legal rights in foreign jurisdictions.
+- potential adverse tax consequences, including withholding tax rules that may limit the repatriation of our earnings, and higher effective income tax rates in foreign countries where we do business; - government controls, either by the United States or other countries, that restrict our business overseas or the import or export of semiconductor products or increase the cost of our operations; - tariffs or other trade barriers (including those applied to our products or to parts and supplies that we purchase); - political instability, natural disasters, legal or regulatory changes, acts of war or terrorism in regions where we have operations or where we do business; - fluctuations in interest and currency exchange rates.
+Fluctuations in currency exchange rates may adversely impact our ability to compete on price with local providers or the value of revenues we generate from our international business.
+Although we attempt to manage near-term currency risks through the use of hedging instruments, there can be no assurance that such efforts will be adequate; - longer payment cycles and difficulties in collecting accounts receivable outside of the United States; - difficulties in managing foreign distributors (including monitoring and ensuring our distributors' compliance with all applicable United States and local laws); and - inadequate protection or enforcement of our intellectual property and other legal rights in foreign jurisdictions.